-This is the personal website of Bill Hayton, writer on Southeast Asia, reporter, producer and occasional media development consultant.
+This is the personal website of Bill Hayton, writer on Asia.
 Click on the images (right) to learn more about my work.

 I will be speaking at the fifth annual South China Sea conference organised by the Center for Strategic and International Studies in Washington DC on Tuesday 21 July.
 Many of the key voices in discussions about the South China Sea will be there – including Daniel Russel, Assistant Secretary of State for East Asian and Pacific Affairs. […]

 Too much writing about the history of the South China Sea disputes relies on a very small number of books and papers with very poor evidential bases.
 In this article I show how much of the conventional wisdom originates from a few Chinese newspaper articles published in 1933 and 1974 – times of crisis in […]

 I will be giving talks in four Southeast Asia capitals in mid-February.
 More details to follow but I believe that anyone can attend.
 There should be an opportunity to buy the book at each event.
 The talks will be: Kuala Lumpur, MIMA – Tuesday 10 February Singapore, SIIA – Tuesday 10 February Jakarta, CSIS – Wednesday 11 […]